vrunda2005/WOC-2024/README.md

 ### Code of Conduct
 Read our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to ensure a respectful and inclusive environment.

+**Note**: Open/Start working on the PR only when you are assigned to it.

 ## 🏆 What You'll Learn
 - Web Development
 - Responsive Design